South Park Mexican: Career

 Coy's interest in music resurfaced after watching a television commercial about rap.
 He initially began his career as a Christian rapper.
-After performing a verse at a freestyle event, a competitor who performed afterwards threatened Coy and his mother by calling him a "wetback", rapping that he would murder his mother, and claiming that he would drag her lifeless body to his car trunk.
-The impact of the event made him an outcast.
+After performing a verse at a freestyle event, a competitor who performed afterwards rapped that he would "kill [Coy's] mama and put her body in the trunk of his car.
+Everybody at the party cheered him."
+This spurred his transition to secular rapping.

 In 1994, Coy bought cassette tapes and resumed rapping.
 He began recording songs under the alias South Park Mexican (SPM for short), an ode to his Mexican heritage and his origins in Houston's South Park.
 In 1995, Coy and his older brother co-founded their own record label, Dope House Records.
 He released his debut album, Hillwood, locally in March 1995.
 He sold the album from the trunk of his car at flea markets and car shows for $5 each.
 Its title references the Houston neighborhood of the same name.
 He caught the attention of Southwest Wholesales, an independent music distributor in farwide Harris County.
 Throughout the summer of 1997, he started working on his second studio album, Hustle Town, which was released on March 3, 1998.
 The album became a hit in the Houston underground rap scene.
 It was supported by its single, "Mary-Go-Round".

 On December 22, 1998, Coy released his third album, Power Moves: The Table, which garnered mainstream attention.
 On November 23, 1999, he released his fourth album, The 3rd Wish: To Rock the World; its lead single, "High So High" charted at number fifty on the Billboard Hot Rap Tracks chart.
 Its follow-up single, "Wiggy", did not match the same success as "High So High".